GoogleChrome/developer.chrome.com/site/en/docs/devtools/overview/index.md

 There are many ways to open DevTools, because different users want quick access to different parts of the DevTools UI.

-- When you want to work with the DOM or CSS, right-click an element on the page and select **Inspect** to jump into the **Elements** panel.
+- To work with the DOM or CSS, right-click an element on the page and select **Inspect** to jump into the **Elements** panel.
 Or press <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>C</kbd> (Mac) or
   <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd> (Windows, Linux, ChromeOS).
 - When you want to see logged messages or run JavaScript, press <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>J</kbd> (Mac) or